-My list might be a little different than yours and that’s cool.
-In order, these were the Asylum workouts that were hardest for me.
-It was a toss up for Strength and Vertical Plyo as I have a knee injury which limited me in how hard I could push myself with all the jumping.
+It was a toss-up between Strength and Vertical Plyo as I have a knee injury which limited me in how hard I could push myself with all the jumping.
 In the end all of the Insanity Asylum workouts are hard and there really are no off days.

 The Insanity Asylum workout keeps up with the trend from Beachbody where you don’t need a lot of space to workout in.
 I had a little bit of a problem in my small family room with the agility ladder so I went outside.
 It was summer so it was not a big deal.

 My issue inside was I didn’t have enough space to jump the length of the agility ladder which limited me in how much speed I could get going.
 I also had an issue jumping rope inside as my ceilings are low.
 If you have a room in your house that’s 3 feet wider and longer than mine and tall ceilings then you’ll be ok.
 Otherwise you’ll only be able to do the Back to Core and Strength workout inside.

 Before starting the Insanity Asylum you have to do the Fit Test.
 Shaun T calls the Fit Test the Insanity Asylum Athletic Performance Assessment.
 Don’t know why Beachbody had to go with such a long name.

 The Athletic Performance Assessment is 25 minutes long and has 9 different exercises in which you have to do as many reps as you can with good form in about a minute.
 Here is how I did.